Experienced personal finance writer

 NerdWallet has mixed online customer reviews.

-On its Better Business Bureau (BBB) profile page, NerdWallet has a rating of 1 out of 5 stars, though the company has fewer than 15 reviews.
+On its Better Business Bureau (BBB) profile page, NerdWallet has a rating of 1 out of 5 stars, though the company only has 16 reviews.
 Of the limited reviews, several cite negative experiences with NerdWallet sending emails despite the user not creating an account.

 In some cases, NerdWallet took the time to reply to the complaint and let the person know the company would remove their personal information from contact lists.